ShannonAI/OpenViDial/README.md

 please refer to `./data_README.md`

 ## Baselines for this dataset
+We proposed three baselines for this dataset, blabla todo todo add picture here

 We provide scripts to reproduce three baselines for this dataset.

-todo add picture here
+The only thing you should change for your training/generation procedure is to change the `DATA_DIR`, `MODEL_DIR` and `OUTPUT` variable to your own path.

 ### binarize data
 todo add scripts here